 Pipeline A: U.S. STEM Students

-US STEM students are generally unable to do study abroad programs with single digit percentage participation.
+US STEM students are generally unable to do study abroad programs with only single digit percentage participation.
 In the humanities, 35-45% of students will study abroad.
 STEM student study abroad opportunities are limited due to prescribed course pathways with limited flexibility.

-A side effect is that US STEM students have little global experience – and limited outbound migration options to other countries.
+A side effect is US STEM students have little global experience – and limited outbound migration options to other countries.

 Low global exposure → low outbound mobility → low migration rates